 2. “Your home is a featured listing on the front page of our website.”

-What makes a Real Estate agent stand out in the crowded space of the internet?
+What makes a Real Estate agent stand out in the crowded space of real estate internet marketing?
 A lot of hard work!
-Agents who know how to create information that get’s found on a web search are not the norm.
-It takes a lot of continued learning, dedication, website work… and blogging.
+It takes a lot of continued learning, dedication, and website work.

 3. “There is no ‘secret sauce’ when it comes to websites.
 Agents just need to buy top placement on the big real estate websites like Zillow and Trulia”

-To sellers: My question about the notion of top placement…Are the questions about your home being fielded by your agent, who knows your home better than anyone?
-Or are they being hijacked by the highest bidder?
+To sellers: My question about the notion of top placement…Do the questions buyers ask about your home get answered by your agent, who knows your home better than anyone?
+Or do they get hijacked by the highest bidder?
 When an agent buys a front page placement on Zillow or Trulia, or any of the other portals, that does not make them a neighborhood expert, much less an expert on your home.

 To buyers: A similar question: Does buying top placement on a listing site automatically make that agent a neighborhood expert?

-This kind of targeted information brings buyers who are already pre-qualified by their interest in the neighborhood and the lifestyle.
-Blogging about real estate information brings buyers who already have an interest in purchasing, not just a curiosity.
 In today’s consumer-driven, sharing economy, a real estate agent who is successfully marketing on the internet will have so much more to offer than someone who is not.
+A robust digital marketing strategy will include a compelling website, a social media strategy, high-quality photography and videography, as well as traditional marketing.
 When you are considering hiring a real estate agent, ask these very pertinent questions:

 - Are they really a neighborhood expert?